GLOBAL MARKETS-Global stocks, euro rise on Europe debt hopes

 * U.S. debt prices falter as safe-haven appeal eases

-* Many investors still see Greek default despite EU effort (Updates with close of U.S. markets)
+* Many investors still see Greek default despite EU effort (Updates prices)

 By Herbert Lash